kappter/PrintVis/README.markdown

      ```
    - This removes the React DevTools warning.
 3. **Host on GitHub Pages**:
-   - Push to a GitHub repository and enable GitHub Pages in settings.
+   - Commit and push updated files.
-   - Update the README with the live URL (e.g., `https://yourusername.github.io/PrintVis/`).
+   - Verify the app at `https://yourusername.github.io/PrintVis/` with no console warnings.

 ## Contributing
 We welcome feedback and contributions from students, educators, and developers!
 To contribute: